About me

 Ting-Hao Hsu, Tyler Meadows, Lin Wang, and Gail S.K Wolkowicz

-2019 Mathematical Biosciences and Engineering16.1, pp. 78–100
+2019 Mathematical Biosciences and Engineering 16.1, pp. 78–100

 • Some new aspects of first integrals and symmetries for central force dynamics